Alcohol use and cigarette smoking are two major causes of chronic pancreatitis.

 Abdominal pain may be persistent or come and go.

-The diagnosis is based on the symptoms, a history of recurring acute pancreatitis and alcohol abuse, imaging tests, and pancreatic function tests.
+The diagnosis is based on the symptoms, a history of recurring acute pancreatitis and alcohol use, imaging tests, and pancreatic function tests.

 Treatment involves avoiding alcohol and cigarettes, modifying the diet, taking pancreatic enzyme supplements, and measures to relieve the pain.

-In the United States, about half of the cases of chronic pancreatitis are due to alcoholism.
+In the United States, about half of the cases of chronic pancreatitis are due to heavy alcohol consumption.
 People who smoke cigarettes also are at increased risk of developing chronic pancreatitis.

-Less common causes of chronic pancreatitis include genetic disorders, such as cystic fibrosis, hereditary pancreatitis, or autoimmune pancreatitis.
-Rarely, an attack of severe acute pancreatitis causes permanent scarring of the pancreas that leads to chronic pancreatitis.
-In some people, chronic pancreatitis develops when the pancreatic duct is blocked (obstructed) by stones.
+Less common causes of chronic pancreatitis include genetic disorders, such as cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , hereditary pancreatitis, or autoimmune pancreatitis.
+Rarely, an attack of severe acute pancreatitis Acute Pancreatitis Acute pancreatitis is sudden inflammation of the pancreas that may be mild or life threatening but usually subsides.
+Gallstones and alcohol abuse are the main causes of acute pancreatitis.
+Severe... read more causes permanent scarring (fibrosis) of the pancreas that leads to chronic pancreatitis.
+In some people, chronic pancreatitis develops when the pancreatic duct is blocked (obstructed) by stones or a tumor.

 Some cases of chronic pancreatitis have no clear cause (are idiopathic).
 In tropical countries (for example, India, Indonesia, and Nigeria), chronic pancreatitis of unknown cause occurs among children and young adults (called tropical pancreatitis).